-Please complete and return to Ms Jarman who will acknowledge receipt and explain what action will be taken.
+Please complete and return to Ms Jarman/Mrs Byrne who will acknowledge receipt and explain what action will be taken.

-Your name:

-Pupil's name (if relevant):

-Your relationship to the pupil (if relevant):

-Address:

-Postcode: Day time telephone number:

-Evening telephone number:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

+Are you attaching any paperwork: if 30, please give details.

 Signature:

 Date:

-Dato.

 Official use

 Date acknowledgement sent:

+Date dolliowicagement 3cm.

 By who:

 Complaint referred to:

+Complaint referred to.

 Date: